 The platform of the programme is the Charter, created by 75 leaders representing some of the most forward-thinking businesses in the Nordic building industry.
 The Charter consists of 10 principles that define the strongholds of the industry.
 They represent a holistic approach to building that includes all three dimensions of sustainability – social, environmental and economic.

-The Charter is also the platform of the Nordic Built Cities programme, with the ambition to develop, visualise and export innovative solutions for urban spaces and cities.
+The Charter is also the platform of the Nordic Built Cities program, with the ambition to develop, visualise and export innovative solutions for urban spaces and cities.